 Do you find that being outside has a positive impact on your wellbeing and mental health?

-What is it about cycling specifically that you love.
+What is it about climbing specifically that you love?

 When did you discover FINDRA?